1994 California Proposition 187: Background and passage

 President Bill Clinton urged Californians to reject Proposition 187 as an impediment to federal policy on immigration.
 After stating that "it is not wrong for you Californians to want to reduce illegal immigration," Clinton asked voters to allow the federal government to "keep working on what we're doing."
-In November 1994, Clinton publicly criticized the ballot measure, stating that it "is not the answer" to the issues stemming from undocumented immigration.
+In November 1994, Clinton publicly criticized the ballot measure, stating that it "is not the answer" to the issues stemming from illegal immigration.
 In the days leading up to the ballot measure vote, Latino students organized large protests of Proposition 187 across the state, including a mass boycott of high schools.
 Their protests often included waving the Mexican flag, a controversial symbol that was described by opponents as counterproductive.

 On November 8, 1994, California voters approved the proposition by a wide margin: 59% to 41%.
 According to the Los Angeles Times exit polls, 63% of non-Hispanic white voters and 23% of Latino voters voted for Proposition 187; African-American and Asian voters were closely divided between those voting for and against the law.
 Although non-Hispanic whites comprised 57% of California's population at the time, they represented 81% of voters in the 1994 general election.
 Latinos totaled 8% of voters, although they comprised 26% of the state's population.

 Among those who voted on the initiative, 78% of Republicans and 62% of independents voted for it, while 64% of Democrats opposed it.

 Section 1 of Proposition 187 provides this introduction:

 The People of California find and declare as follows:

 That they have suffered and are suffering economic hardship caused by the presence of illegal aliens in this state.
 That they have suffered and are suffering personal injury and damage caused by the criminal conduct of illegal aliens in this state.
 That they have a right to the protection of their government from any person or persons entering this country unlawfully.